 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-In 1949, the remains of Charles H. Looney were returned home, and he was buried in Section C at Forest Hill Cemetery Midtown in Memphis, Tennessee.
-His headstone indicates Charles was born in 1923, but on the request for the headstone, the year of birth was changed to 1922 by his father.
+The remains of Charles H. Looney were returned to Memphis, and after a funeral service, he was buried in Section C at Forest Hill Cemetery Midtown in Memphis, Tennessee, on October 29, 1949.
+His headstone indicates Charles was born in 1923, but on his family’s request for the headstone, the year of birth was changed to 1922 by his father.